 With ITR Filing, losses can be carried forward against house property & depreciation.

 At the time of Income Tax Return filing, you can claim for Income Tax Refund.

 For speedy visa processing, embassies ask for the submission of Income Tax Return for the last 3 years.

-What are the Due Dates of the Income Tax Return Filing?
+Due Dates for the Income Tax Return Filing

 ITR filing due dates differs in case of the individual and corporate taxpayer.
 In the case of individual, income tax return filing due time is 31st July for the people earning salary.